chetanyb/Natural-Language-to-Sign-Language-Azure/README.md

 To run the application, you'll need to start both the frontend and backend services:

 - **🌐 Frontend**:
-  Open a terminal window in the frontend directory and execute:
+  Open a terminal window and navigate to the frontend directory and execute:
   ```
   npm run dev
   ```